Guilouz/Creality-Helper-Script-Wiki/docs/helper-script/m600-support.md

   4. You must remove old filament and replace the new one by placing it at the extruder inlet and press the `LOAD FILAMENT` button.
   5. If necessary, the filament can be further purged with the `LOAD FILAMENT` button.
-  6. When all is done, you can restart print with `RESU£ME` button.
+  6. When all is done, you can restart print with `RESUME` button.

     !!!
 Note
         **Remember to remove excess purge from the hotend before resuming printing.**